CamilaJaviera91/modern-data-pipeline-gcp/README.md

 ## 🚀 Quick Start:

-#### ✅ Prerequisites:
+## 📋 Requirements

 - Docker & Docker Compose
-- Python 3.9+
+- Python 3.9+ (for local development)
+- GCP project with access to BigQuery, Sheets API, and Secret Manager
+- PostgreSQL instance for source data
-- `make` (optional, for using the Makefile)
+- `make` (optional, if using Makefile shortcuts)
-- GCP account, permissions, CLI tools, credentials.

 ---